suncoast-devs/handbook/lessons/career-looking/actively-looking.md

     <li>Use <a href="https://www.trello.com"> Trello</a> or another method to track your job
   applications</li>
     <ul>
-      <li>Recent grads using Career Support MUST use Trello to ping Katherine for
+      <li>Recent grads using Career Support MUST use Trello to ping the Campus Director for
     Letters of Recommendation</li>
     </ul>
     <li>Read how at <a href="../career-looking/trello"> Tracking your Applications with Trello</a></li>